mallorycheckmarx/python-vun2/CONTRIBUTING.md

 3. **DO NOT PUBLICLY REPORT SECURITY BUGS**.
-If you have found a bug that can in some way compromise the security of the site or its users, please exercise [responsible disclosure](http://www.reddit.com/wiki/whitehat) and e-mail security@reddit.com.
+If you have found a bug that can in some way compromise the security of the site or its users, please exercise [coordinated disclosure](http://www.reddit.com/wiki/whitehat) and e-mail security@reddit.com.
 We will respond to you as soon as possible.
 Please note that e-mails which do not pertain to security vulnerabilities in reddit's code